AbdelrahmanAshry/ML-Models/README.md

 ### Model Training
 ### Training Parametars

-**Optmizer**: We use the Adam optimizer with a learning rate of 0.001.
+**Optmizer**: We use the Adam optimizer with a learning rate of 0.0001 And Weight decay with 1e-4.
 Adam is chosen for its adaptive learning rate capabilities, making it well-suited for a model that has to generalize well on a small dataset.

 **Loss Function**: CrossEntropyLoss is used as it is standard for multi-class classification problems.

-**Epochs**: The model is trained for 10 epochs.
+**Epochs**: The model is trained for 100 epochs.
 This is a starting point; more epochs can be used if the validation loss continues to decrease.

 ### Tuning Parametars